stevedonovan/gentle-intro/src/3-filesystem.md

 has to be as simple as possible, but no simpler.
 A systems language _needs_ a `String/&str` distinction (owned versus borrowed: this is also very _convenient_) and if it wishes to standardize on Unicode strings then it needs another type to handle text which isn't valid Unicode - hence `OsString/&OsStr`.
+Notice that there aren't any interesting string-like methods for these types, precisely because we don't know the encoding.

-People are also very used to processing filenames as if they were text, which is why Rust makes it easier to manipulate file paths using `PathBuf` methods.
+But, people are used to processing filenames as if they were strings, which is why Rust makes it easier to manipulate file paths using `PathBuf` methods.

 You can `pop` to successively remove path components.
 Here we start with the